Prostitution in Malaysia: History

 For 200 years, except in wartime, prostitution was only apparent in small areas of George Town, Ipoh, Johor Bahru, Kuantan and Kuala Lumpur, serving loggers, tin miners and sailors.

+While Chinese prostitutes in British Malaya refused to service non-Chinese men, Japanese Karayuki-san prostitutes in British Malaya were open to non-Japanese men.
+Men from every race in British Borneo including natives, westerners, Chinese were clients of the Japanese prostitutes of Sandakan. in 1972 Tomoko Yamazaki published the film Sandakan Brothel No. 8 which raised awareness of karayuki-san and encouraged further research and reporting.

+Japanese Karayuki-san prostitute Zendo Kikuyo who ended up in British Malaya (British Malaysia) said that Chinese men were her best customers until the Chinese boycott of Japanese products due to the Twenty-One Demands.
+The Japanese were then forced to rely on Indian customers.
+The Japanese smeared pig lard on their brothels to stop Malay Muslim men from coming near them and using love magic on them.

 During the Japanese occupation of Malaya in the Second World War, the Japanese set up a number of brothels for their troops to "prevent the rape of local women by Japanese soldiers, to limit anti-Japanese resistance in the occupied area, to protect the soldiers from venereal disease and to avoid international disgrace".
-Many local women between 17 and 28 were forced to work in the brothels, employed as what were euphemistically termed "comfort women".
+Many local women between 17 and 28 were forced to work in brothels, employed as what were euphemistically termed "comfort women".

 Starting at the end of the 20th century, prostitution has spread over the rest of Malaysia, particularly in the form of massage parlours, and "health centres".

 Foreign prostitutes in Malaysia

 Originally the prostitutes were locals, but there has been an influx of foreign sex workers over the last 10 years.
 Prostitutes from China, Myanmar, Vietnam, Thailand, Laos, and Cambodia now outnumber locals.

+Most of the women trafficked from China to Thailand and Malaysia are from ethnic minorities like the Dai ethnicity from areas like the from Xishuangbanna Dai Autonomous Prefecture in Yunnan province and they are trafficked by men of their own ethnicity.
+The Dai people are related to Thai people.

 In 2012, the Anti-Vice, Gambling and Secret Societies divisions of the police arrested 12,234 prostitutes throughout the country, of which 9,830 were foreign nationals, including 5,165 Chinese, 2,009 Thais and 1,418 Indonesians.

+In 2015, Malaysian police announced that half of the arrested prostitutes in a police raid in Kuala Lumpur were Iranians.
+Some Iranian women in Malaysia became prostitutes due to financial problems.

+Malaysian sex tourists in foreign countries

+South Korean Yang Hyun-suk, head of K-Pop YG Entertainment was accused by South Korean media (Straight program by Munhwa Broadcasting Corporation) of offering local prostitutes from South Korea to male foreign investors including the Malaysian Chinese businessman Low Taek Jho.
+Another woman interviewed in the same program said a YG subsidiary YGX executive brought along a Thai man who raped her.